drcorner/klarawebsite/replit.md

 # The Klara Project Website

 ## Overview
-A sophisticated nonprofit website for The Klara Project, a Christian nonprofit with the mission "Clarity for Christians in the Age of AI."
+A sophisticated nonprofit website for The Klara Project, a Christian nonprofit with the mission "Christian Clarity for the AI Age."
 The site equips churches with practical resources and engages culture to ensure Christian perspectives shape technology development.

 ## Project Architecture